andreacalegari98/XamarinSample/README.md

 # XamarinSample

-To compile this sample follow this instruction.
+To run the sample follow this instruction.

 **iOS**
 <br>